-Social Workers Shine at Voice Awards in Los Angeles!
+Social Workers Shine at Voice Awards in Los Angeles

 Social workers made a splash at the Substance Abuse and Mental Health Services Administration’s 2010 Voice Awards at Paramount Studios in Los Angeles on Oct.
 13.